wavvvyy/Parallax/README.md

 # Parallax
-Learning to code a parallax website
+Learning to code a parallax website.
+Interesting